Skip to content

 Your role choice affects everyone.

-A healthy mesh is not loud.
-It is efficient.
+A healthy mesh isn’t loud.
+It’s efficient.

 When roles are chosen correctly: